enzo-prism/infobell-it-2/docs/redesign-plan.md

   - Headings “Our Clients”, “Our Affiliations”, “Our Tech Stacks”.
   - Client logo grids (use assets from `assets/images/client/`).
   - Tech stack list identical to home footer section.
+- `/hpc`, `/sustainability`, `/performance`, `/cloud-native`, `/compliance`:
+  - Deep-dive capability pages linked from the home “Core Expertise” section.
+  - Each route includes a hero (title + tagline), overview copy, structured capability sections, sample use cases, and a consistent CTA pointing to `/contact`.
+  - Backgrounds currently use themed Tailwind gradients until bespoke imagery is provided.

 - `/team`:
   - Headline “Our Leadership”.